morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 > It is best to buy from retailers that will let you return their products as it seems the only way to know is trial and error.

 [Right angle usb adapters](https://www.amazon.com/dp/B07S6B5X76) can be very handy when using USB WiFi adapters.
-This is especially true if you are using a Raspberry Pi or other small system with horizontal usb ports.
+This is especially true if you are using a Raspberry Pi or other small systems with horizontal usb ports.
 Unlike extension cables, I have never seen a compatibility problem with right angle usb adapters.

+> [!WARNING]
+> USB3 cables and connections can cause interference with 2.4 GHz WiFi and Bluetooth.
+> This interference can be really bad if operating external high speed storage on USB3.
+> It would be best to keep your WiFi adapter away from the USB3 cables connected to the storage or to simply use USB2.
+[OpenWRT](https://openwrt.org/docs/guide-user/network/wifi/usb3.0-wifi-issues) has a good article about this problem.
+> Those USB3 cables can also cause interference for Bluetooth as it is on the 2.4 GHz band.
+I recommend users to not purchace USB WiFi adapters that contain both WiFi and Bluetooth as you are looking for problems.
+Buy separate adapters for Bluetooth and WiFi and use at least one extention cable to keep them away from each other.
+> Another thing that I do when using 2.4 GHz WiFi is use a USB2 cable or USB2 L adapter to force my USB3 capable adapter to fallback to USB2 so as to reduce interference.
+> Many people are unaware of the interference problems caused by UWB3.
+It is best for you to understand this problem and take appropriate action.

 ### Summary